Erdoğan Yeşilyurt

-Erdoğan Yeşilyurt (born 6 November 1993) is a German professional footballer who plays as a left winger for Sivasspor.
+Erdoğan Yeşilyurt (born 6 November 1993) is a German professional footballer who plays as a left winger for Antalyaspor.

 Career

 Yeşilyurt is a youth product of the German sides TSC Euskirchen and Bonner SC.
 He began his senior career with Arminia Bielefeld in the 3.
 Liga in 2012, before going on loan to Eintracht Trier in 2013.
 In the summer of 2013, he transferred to MSV Duisburg, before moving to Turkey with Altınordu in 2014.

 On 19 June 2018, Yeşilyurt transferred to the Süper Lig club Sivasspor.

 Personal life

 Born in Germany, Yeşilyurt is of Turkish descent.